nabeelvalley/docs/src/content/blog/2025/03-07/pnpm-package-patch.md

 ---
 title: Patching packages with PNPM
 description: Using PNPM's patching commands to modify installed dependencies
-subtitle: 03 July 2025
 published: true
+date: 03 July 2025
 ---

 Patching packages is a task that's occasionally done to fix bugs or update behavior of 3rd party dependencies within a specific project.
 This is often done while waiting for a fix from the upstream library or when the library author does not agree with the change that is needed